adafruit/Adafruit-Pi-Kernel-o-Matic/README.md

 # Raspberry Pi Cross-Compile Vagrant Box

+THIS STILL NEEDS TESTING AND IS NOT READY FOR PRODUCTION USE

 ## Compiling The Raspbian Kernel

 Clone the git repo & start the vagrant box: